What are the Exercises for Seniors?

 - Swimming and water sports can be incredibly fun and swimming is also a way to stay healthy.

-- Playing sports like tennis or volley ball, ballroom dancing and canoeing!
+- Playing sports like tennis or volleyball, ballroom dancing and canoeing!

-as they raise the heart rate and cause you to breathe faster.
-In order stay fit, we need a combination of moderate-intensity aerobic activity and muscle strengthening activities as well.
-While fast walking, swimming, playing tennis, dancing and other activities will provide you with your requirement for aerobic activity, try not to neglect muscle strengthening activities
+Most of these activities classify as moderate-intensity aerobic activities as they raise the heart rate and cause you to breathe faster.
+In order to stay fit, we need a combination of moderate-intensity aerobic activity and muscle-strengthening activities as well.
+While fast walking, swimming, playing tennis, dancing and other activities provide you with your requirement for aerobic activity, try not to neglect muscle-strengthening activities.

 Types of Exercises for Seniors